 If you wish to complain about concerns relating to your academic programme or services, these must be made before the Board of Examiners has decided your result.

 You cannot use the complaints procedure to appeal against a Board of Examiners’ decision and would need to use the Review and Appeal procedure instead.

-Who can complain?
+Who can make a complaint?

 How to complain

 To support your complaint you may need evidence.
-You need to include all the evidence with your complaint as you won’t usually be able to introduce new issues at a later stage.
+You will need to include all the evidence with your complaint as you won’t usually be able to introduce new issues at a later stage.

 If you are not satisfied with the outcome of your complaint you have 10 working days to request a Review.